phanav/predict-pneunomia/README.md

 Nevertheless, this protocol still has some flaws. \
 The major problem to address is how to convert attention heatmap to predicted bounding box.\
 ![](/img/iou-noncontiguous-0313.png)
+Left: target bounding box in red.
+Middle: heatmap.
+Right: rectangle holding at least 95% of activation in orange.
+IOU = 0.31\
 Failure with multiple non-contiguous regions
 <br><br>